isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

  - thread-pool-size: number of dhcp service threads.

- - packet-queue-size: size of the packet queue size.
+ - packet-queue-size: maximum size of the packet queue.

+ - packet-queue-statistics: average queue size for last 10, 100 and 1000
+   packets.

 The ``high-availability`` information is returned only when the command is sent to the DHCP servers being in the HA setup.
 This parameter is